-Through The Neoclassical Period.
-An introduction to English literature from the Anglo-Saxon age through the eighteenth century neoclassical period, with emphasis on such major writers as Chaucer, Spenser, Shakespeare (non-dramatic work), Donne, Milton, Dryden, Pope and Johnson.
+Romanticism to the Modern Period.
+A continuation of ENGL 24000, this course surveys English literature (excluding the novel) from the late eighteenth century to the twentieth century, with emphasis on such major writers as Blake, Wordsworth, Keats, Tennyson, Arnold, Blake, Hardy, Yeats, T.S.
+Eliot, and Auden.
 The course also treats significant minor writers in their relation to literary movements and ideas.

-A comparison of some of the major works of world literature in translation, from the beginnings to 1700.
-Emphasis on Greek, Roman, Eastern and early European literature.
+A comparison of some of the major works of world literature in translation, from 1700 to present.
+Emphasis on Continental, African, Latin-American and Eastern literature.

 An introduction to the writing of genres traditionally considered as creative, such as short stories, drama, poetry, and creative non-fiction.
 Workshop criticism.

-An introduction to American literature from the colonial period to the Civil War, emphasizing such major literary figures as Edward Taylor, Franklin, Poe, Hawthorne, Melville, Emerson, Thoreau, and Whitman.
-This course also treats significant minor writers in their relation to literary movements and ideas and includes the work of minority writers.
+A continuation of ENGL 35000, this course surveys American literature from the Civil War to recent times, emphasizing such major literary figures as Dickinson, Twain, James, Crane, Frost, T.S.
+Eliot, Fitzgerald, Hemingway, and Faulkner.
+The course also treats significant minor writers in their relation to literary movements and ideas and includes the work of minority writers.

-ENGL 39600: Sex, Race, and Hip Hop ● Distance Learning/Online ● Colette Morrow
+ENGL 39600: Sex, Race, and Leadership ● Distance Learning/Online ● Colette Morrow

 A study of the literary critical or cinematic works of one or two influential authors or directors.

-ENGL 42501: Writing for New Media ● Distance Learning/Online ● Mark Mabrito
+ENGL 42601: Writing for Social Media ● Distance Learning/Online ● Mark Mabrito